What Dogs Come From Tibet? All About Tibetan Dog Breeds

 This is one of the Tibetan dog breeds that is not yet recognized as a breed by any major kennel club.

-Tibetan dogs are special in many ways.
+Tibetan dogs are unique in many ways.
 Not only do all Tibetan dogs have a long and rich history, but they are all brilliant and excellent watchdogs.
 Tibetan dogs are loyal to their owners and make excellent companions and pets.

-At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
+At A Bus On A Dusty Road, we discuss travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 We would love to have you be part of our community.
 Sign up for our newsletter to keep up-to-date by clicking here.
 If you have any questions, you can contact me, Anita, by clicking here.